guru-divine/Code-Validator/README.md

   cd Code-Validator
   python app.py
 ```
 This will execute the validation script, which will analyze your HTML and CSS files against the predefined criteria and provide feedback on areas that need improvement.
+You can change the HTML and CSS files accordingly to see the results.

 By following these steps, you can quickly set up the environment and evaluate your code submissions using the validation script.